kiharalab/Emap2secPlus/README.md

 Here [Map_path] is the cryo EM mrc file path in your computer.
 [Map_Type] should be specified based on your input map type, which will be used to load proper pre-trained model. [contour_level] and [Choose_Fold] should only be specified for experimental maps.
 Output will be saved in "Predict_Result/[Map_Type]/[Input_Map_Name]".
 --resize=1 sometimes needs to be specified if your map's grid size is smaller than 1.
 Our default faster resizing script based on numba only supports interpolation for maps with grid size>1.
-### 2. Detect and evaluate EM maps
+### 2. Detect and evaluate EM maps (when native structure is avilable)
-**This mode can't be used in real scenarios since native structure will not be available.
-This can be used when native structures are provided to evaluate our model's detection performance.
-Meanwhile, this can be also used to measure the difference of our detected structure with structure decided by experimental researchers. **
+##### This mode can not be used in real scenarios since native structure will not be available.
+We usually used the mode to evaluate Emap2sec+ performance on testing dataset to verify its performance.
+This can be used when native structures are provided to evaluate Emap2sec+ detection performance.
+Meanwhile, this can be also used to measure the difference of our detected structure with structure assigned by experimental researchers.
 ```
 python3 main.py --mode=1 -F=[Map_path] -P=[PDB_path] --type=[Map_Type] --gpu=0 --class=4 --contour=[contour_level] --fold=[Choose_Fold]
 ```